Grant Shapps forced to insist Bibby Stockholm barge is not a ‘death trap’

 A Home Office source denied the delays were related to fire risks and said they were partly due to local authorities’ preferences on the timing of new services.

-When asked if asylum seekers will be housed on the Bibby Stockholm barge next week, Rishi Sunak told LBC’s Nick Ferrari: “The Bibby Stockholm will be in operation as soon as it’s passed all the checks and regulations - as soon as possible - that’s the key thing.”
+When asked if asylum seekers will be housed on the Bibby Stockholm barge next week, Rishi Sunak told LBC’s Nick Ferrari on Wednesday: “The Bibby Stockholm will be in operation as soon as it’s passed all the checks and regulations – as soon as possible – that’s the key thing.”

+An LBC caller accused the prime minister of “putting UK citizens in danger” as she demanded to know when the scheme would begin.

+She said: “Unvetted illegal immigrants, what I call economic migrants coming over from on boats, it’s just not acceptable.”

+Mr Sunak replied the arrival of people in small boats via the English Channel can’t stop “soon enough”, adding: “This is an example of me doing something different that hasn’t been done before to help solve a serious problem.”

-The prime minister highlighted the Illegal Migration Act before adding: “We’re making a difference, I’m going to keep going on this ...
+The prime minister highlighted the Illegal Migration Act, which would see anyone who arrives in the UK illegally to be deported, before adding: “We’re making a difference, I’m going to keep going on this ...
 I’m going to throw everything at it.”

-Mr Sunak said there is “an array of people that want me to fail”, which he said includes Labour, criminal gangs and “dodgy lawyers”, who he said are a “subset, a minority, of lawyers”.
+Mr Sunak said despite “an array of people that want me to fail” - including Labour, criminal gangs and “dodgy lawyers” - he will “keep going” to “stop the boats”.

-He went on: “There are lots of people who are lined up to try and stop me, but I’m going to keep going until we stop the boats.”
+However, legal organiser Brian Dikoff said its lawyers had sent “formal correspondence” to the Home Office questioning whether the barge amounts to unlawful detention, because migrants cannot freely move around Portland Port and must be taken out by an official bus.

+“We are particularly concerned that many asylum seekers are not going to be able to move freely and in effect, will be detained,” he added.

 Join our commenting forum